666hwll/Simplemath.py/README.md

-# Dr Kawashima?
-My ASS!
+# Simplemath for training your brain

 ## Compile on your machine: